hnrc/blihblahbloh/README.md

 #### _"– Meh, we're not using Github."_

 Keep in mind that this is just a reference implementation.
 It's very possibly to port this to e.g. GitLab's CI/CD if you're on GitLab, or maybe CircleCI if you're into that.
+I haven't tried but I assume it's also possible to implement this with Argo Workflows.

 ## :raised_hands: Acknowledgments